Graphics Card Compatibility – Here’s How To Check

 The good news is that most modern GPUs have been compatible with almost any motherboard from the last decade.
 Even so, it’s better to be safe than sorry.

 You will only need to check for graphics card compatibility if you’re getting a dedicated GPU.
-If you’re planning to game using your built-in graphics card (which is possible and sometimes even decent with newer technology), you can be sure it’s already compatible.
+If you’re planning to game using your integrated graphics card (which is possible and sometimes even respectable with newer technology), you can be sure it’s already compatible.

 Let’s get started!